NguyenHoaiPhuong/itv-doc/content/en/docs/Web App/Coding Guideline/_index.md

 ## Coding goals

-When creating code, we should always strive for it to have the following features :
+When creating code, we should always strive for it to have the following features:

 * Robustness : changing something should should not break other part of the codebase
 * Changeability : it should be relatively easy to introduce changes